FTBTeam/FTB-Team-Dimensions/README.md

 FTB Team Dimensions allows dimensions to be dynamically created for teams (FTB Teams is a required dependency).
-Players join the overworld in a prebuilt lobby structure with a portal, and on entering the portal get the option to choose from one or more "island" structures in a new dimension which will be created for them.
+Players join the overworld in a prebuilt lobby structure with a portal, and on entering the portal get the option to choose from one or more "island" structures in a new dimension which will be created for their team.
+The party team will also be auto-created if it does not exist yet.
+New players can join the team in the usual way, and will be ported to the team's dimension on joining.

-Currently, the only dimension chunk generation type is a void dimension with a single "void" biome, but more flexibility is planned.
+Currently, the only dimension chunk generation type is a void dimension with a single "minecraft:void" biome; you can override the biome via the `singleBiomeName` config setting.
+More flexibility in chunk generation is planned for future versions.

 ## Configuration